 C & C MARINE, INC. 75 BALLOU BLVD.
-BRISTOL, RI 02809

-ATTN: CUSTOMER SERVICE-WARRANTY DEPT.
+BRISTOL, RI 02809 ATTN: CUSTOMER SERVICE-WARRANTY DEPT.

 New Buyer: Phone #:

-New Buyer's Address: ''
+New Buyer's Address:

-Original Buyer: Phone #:
+Phone #:

 Original Buyer's Address:

-Year & Model: Date of Sale:
+Date of Sale:

 Hull Identification #:

 Selling Dealer:

 Selling Dealer's Address:

 Selling Dealer's Signature: Date:

 New Buyer's Signature: Date:

-^{}New Buyer acknowledges by his/her signature that he/she have read the warranty statement and agrees with the terms and conditions stated within.
+\New Buyer acknowledges by his/her signature that they have read the warranty statement and agrees with the terms and conditions stated within.
 The New Buyer acknowledges the receipt of a copy of this warranty at the time of sale.